© Albert Kaplan 2012

 Note the yellow arrow which is pointing to a piece of the posing stand headrest designed to keep the sitter’s head steady.
-For this and other photographic reasons, it seems most unlikely that this daguerreotype was made in one of the principal urban studios.
+For this and other reasons, it seems unlikely that this daguerreotype was made in one of the principal urban studios.
 I suspect it was made Lawrence, Kansas.

 |Kaplan Collection||Known Images|